Currently, I am working on several research projects at TU Delft:

 Together with my colleagues, we are looking into possible futures of engineering ethics education at TU Delft.
 It is both retrospective and prospective: looking back at the successes and challenges from the last 20 years of integrating ethics into the curriculum at TU Delft, and identifying and proposing best practices for ethics education going forward.

 Ethics Education for Engineers

-4TU.Ethics project (SURF grant)
+4TU.Ethics project (funded by a SURF grant)